 |Under 3 months old||0.7mg of PPI per pound of body weight||3 times per day|

 |3 to 6 months old||0.6mg of PPI per pound of body weight||3 times per day|

 |7 months to 2 years old ||0.45mg of PPI per pound of body weight||3 times per day|

 |2 years old or older||0.45mg of PPI per pound of body weight||2 to 3 times per day|

 |5 years old or older||0.35mg of PPI per pound of body weight||2 times per day|

+Some Moms have commented that symptoms can get a little worse before they get better.
+Parents have referred to this as the acid battle.
 The acid in the stomach is very high in concentration when starting a proton pump inhibitor medication and a drug regimen.
 This of course is what's causing the infant acid reflux symptoms.
 It also causes the biggest difficulty when beginning your infants drug regimen.
 This is called "The Acid Battle" and we get into great detail about this subject on "The Acid Battle" page.

 Your doctor may want to wean or titrate your baby up or down from PPI’s and may find the information on the weaning page useful.
 This can assist in the process in making the dosing up process as smooth as possible.
 Please read about it here on the Weaning page.

 If you have any additional questions, please feel free to contact our Our Support Team.